If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 eShop Icon Mistake

-This placeholder icon is used in the USA Wii U eShop metadata for the Nintendo 3DS version of Captain Toad: Treasure Tracker (and its demo, but only the former can be seem through the eShop interface as non-Wii U demos' icons don't appear in the Wii U eShop interface).
-The icon has the last modified date of Tue, 29 Nov 2016 01:11:29 GMT.
+This placeholder icon is used in the USA Wii U eShop metadata for the 3DS version of Captain Toad: Treasure Tracker (and its demo, but only the former can be seen through the eShop interface as non-Wii U demos' icons don't appear in the Wii U eShop interface).
+The icon has a last modified date of Tue, 29 Nov 2016 01:11:29 GMT.

 DS Virtual Console Development Text